CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Before delving further into the adventure, take a few moments to engage the players in the following activities:

 - **Character Introductions:** Encourage the players to introduce their characters to one another if they haven't done so already.
-This is an excellent opportunity for the players to share their characters' backgrounds, personalities, appearences, and motivations.
+This is an excellent opportunity for the players to share their characters' backgrounds, personalities, appearances, and motivations.
 It can help build a stronger sense of camaraderie within the party.
 - **Character Connections to Burrowbard Stoneseeker:** Have the players consider how their characters came to know their molekin patron, Burrowbard Stoneseeker.
 Encourage them to create their own stories, but offer suggestions if someone is struggling with ideas.
 For instance, Burrowbard could be a childhood friend, a mentor, or someone who aided the character in a difficult situation.
 This exercise allows players to contribute to the adventure's backstory and provides a more personalized connection to the quest.
 - **Party's Marching Order:** Ask the players to determine the party's marching order and how their characters are traveling.
 Identify who's at the front and who's at the rear, and if the characters are escorting Burrowbard's wagon, clarify who's driving it.
 The remaining characters can decide whether they're riding on the wagon, walking alongside, or scouting ahead.
 This helps establish the group dynamics and tactics for the journey.